Natural Born Killers (1994)

 LOCATION: 510 Frontera Dr, Pacific Palisades, CA 90272

 There is also a shot in the movie showing Palisades High School as the famous Bayside High School.
 This is the only time, aside from a couple establishing shots during Season 1, an exterior high school shot was ever used.
 Again, in the original show, it was always a set.
-The same school was used in the original 1976 “Carrie,” the 2003 remake of “Freaky Friday” and many more films.
+The same school was used in the original 1976 “Carrie,” “Spawn of the Slithis” the 2003 remake of “Freaky Friday” and many more films.
+The school was destroyed by a wildfire in 2025.

 LOCATION: 15777 Bowdoin St, Pacific Palisades, CA 90272